Face It, We've Got A Recession - July 29th, Hour 1

 By the way, there's a story about Wikipedia has suspended the edit feature on its recession page after users flocked to amend it to concur with Biden's claim that the U.S. isn't suffering a downturn.

-Uh they don't seem to care when it comes to my Wikipedia page because I've seen nothing but lies the few times I've looked at it.
+They don't seem to care when it comes to my Wikipedia page because I've seen nothing but lies the few times I've looked at it.

-You know, it's um it's good policy, I guess makes for good politics, but the reverse is also true.
+I guess makes for good politics, but the reverse is also true.

-Senate Republicans proved uh all of this as their, you know, home state handouts paved a runway for Biden's long-sought climate tax and health care agenda, and we can't afford what they're doing to this country.
+Senate Republicans proved all of this as their home state handouts paved a runway for Biden's long-sought climate tax and health care agenda.

-Well, we're gonna tax rich corporations.
+Well, we're going to tax rich corporations.

 Corporations don't pay taxes.